-Financial assets that are debt instruments measured at amortised cost consist of cash at bank, rent and service charges receivable and amounts owed from Group undertakings.
+Financial assets that are debt instruments measured at amortised cost consist of cash at bank, rent and service charges receivable, other debtors and amounts owed from Group undertakings.

-Financial liabilities measured at amortised cost consist of loans, amounts owed to Group undertakings and other creditors.
+Financial liabilities measured at amortised cost consist of loans, trade creditors, amounts due to Group undertakings, other creditors, recycled capital grant fund, accruals, sinking funds, deferred capital grant and other provisions.